 - 40% of non-executive director posts should go to the under-represented sex

-- Small and medium-sized enterprises with up to 249 employees will be excluded
+- Small and medium-sized enterprises with fewer than 250 employees will be excluded

-The so-called “Women on Boards” Directive aims to introduce transparent recruitment procedures in companies, so that at least 40% of non-executive director posts or 33% of all director posts are occupied by the under-represented sex.
-Thanks to Parliament, companies must comply with this target by 30 June 2026, compared to the Council’s proposal of 31 December 2027.
-In cases where candidates are equally qualified for a post, priority should go to the candidate of the under-represented sex.
+The adoption of the so-called “Women on Boards” Directive on Tuesday comes ten years after the proposal was first made.
+It aims to introduce transparent recruitment procedures in companies, so that at least 40% of non-executive director posts or 33% of all director posts are occupied by the under-represented sex by the end of June 2026.

-MEPs insisted that merit must remain the key criterion in selection procedures, which should be transparent, as part of the agreement.
-Listed companies will be required to provide information to the competent authorities once a year about the gender representation on their boards and, if the objectives have not been met, how they plan to attain them.
-This information would be published on the company’s website in an easily accessible manner.
+Merit must remain the key criterion in selection procedures, which should be transparent, according to the new rules.
+Listed companies will have to provide information about the gender representation on their boards to the competent authorities once a year and, if the objectives have not been met, how they plan to attain them.
+This information will be published on the company’s website in an easily accessible manner.

 Small and medium-sized enterprises with fewer than 250 employees are excluded from the scope of the directive.

 Member states need to put in place rules on effective, dissuasive and proportionate penalties, such as fines, for companies that fail to comply with open and transparent appointment procedures.
 A judicial body could also annul the board of directors selected by the company if it breaches the principles of the Directive.